Piagrammist/easy-php-ini/README.md

 $ini->setExtensions('ftp');
 ```

-On Windows, if any extension provided, the `extension_dir` entry will be automatically uncommented.

 > [!NOTE]
 > Extension handling is only supported on Windows!
+>
+> And if any extension provided, the `extension_dir` entry will be automatically uncommented.

 ### Resource Limiting